SynthstromAudible/DelugeFirmware/docs/community_features.md

 - ([#683]) The Metronome's volume now respects the song's volume and will increase and decrease in volume together with the Gold Volume Encoder.
 	- In addition, a `DEFAULTS` menu entry was created titled `METRONOME` which enables you to set a value between 1-50 to further adjust the volume of the Metronome.
 1 being the lowest metronome volume that can be heard when the Song's volume is at its maximum and 50 being the loudest metronome volume.

+#### 3.11 - Mod Button Pop-up
+- ([#888]) Added Mod Button pop-up to display the current Mod (Gold) Encoder context (e.g. LPF/HPF Mode, Delay Mode and Type, Reverb Room Size, Compressor Mode, ModFX Type and Param).

+#### 3.12 - Mod Encoder Button Click Actions Require Confirmation
+- ([#1124]) Fixed inconsistency with golden knob encoder clicks for those that change the controlled parameter.
+Now the first click shows the current mode of the encoder, and while there is still a popup in the screen, subsequent clicks do change the value.

 ## 4. New Features Added

 Here is a list of features that have been added to the firmware as a list, grouped by category: